 Remember, there hasn’t been any research on marijuana use while sick with a cough, cold, or flu.
 In addition, studies on the use of marijuana for medicinal purposes are limited.

-Other routes of administration, such as vaping, generally don’t have the same effects on the respiratory system.
+Other routes of administration, such as vaping, generally don’t have the same effect on the respiratory system.

 Dizziness is a common side effect of both inhaling and ingesting cannabis.
 Cannabis use can cause a sudden drop in blood pressure that may leave you feeling faint or light-headed.

 If you already feel weak or dizzy while sick with a cough, cold, or flu, marijuana could make it worse.